 Harmonics are waveform distortions in current or voltages that exist in an ideally sinusoidal signal.
 Harmonics are caused by any non-linear loads in the network and have a negative impact on the quality of the electricity (current and voltage).
-Examples of non-linear loads include incandescent lighting, computers, copying machines, battery chargers, etc. On the other hand, linear loads examples include incandescent lighting and electric heating.
-Total Harmonic Distortion (THD) is a measure in percentage that represents the ratio between the true voltage of the harmonic frequencies and the fundamental frequency of the signal.
+Examples of non-linear loads include computers, copying machines, battery chargers, etc. On the other hand, linear loads examples include incandescent lighting and electric heating.
+Total Harmonic Distortion THD is a measure in percentage that represents the ratio between the true voltage of the harmonic frequencies and the fundamental frequency of the signal.
 THD provides an estimation of how much of the variation in voltage or current can be attributed to harmonics.
 The lower the THD the better the quality of the signal.
+For further reference on the maximum limit of THD, please refer to EMSD Code of Practice for Energy Efficiency of Building Services Installation.
+Section 7.6

-In practice, THD is considered through the calculation of the True power factor (TPF), which is defined as the ratio between true and apparent power.
+In practice, THD is considered through the calculation of the TPF, which is defined as the ratio between true and apparent power.
 TPF is close to one when only linear loads are connected to the circuit and this value reduces as non-linear loads are added.
+The recommended lower limit for TPF is 0.85, further reference can be found in EMSD Code of Practice for Energy Efficiency of Building Services Installation Section 7.6.

-a.
-Excess of inductive loads create additional demand of electricity due to the additional resistance of the circuit.
+- a.
+Excess of inductive loads create additional demand of electricity due to the additional resistance of the circuit. - B7.2.1.2 Results - a.

-a.
 Energy wasted due to cables and component overheating.